myConsciousness/myConsciousness/README.md

 > Interesting Fact: I’m a big fan of Chris Heria and have been following some of his calisthenics workout routines for about 6 years

 youtu.be/48kmkN-v6-4?...

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-09-01T02:40:32.783Z
->
-> @redsolver.dev Are you busy working on your infrastructure these days?

----
 <!-- MY-BSKY_TIMELINE:END -->